syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Annotation.md

 ---
 layout: post
-title: Text Annotation.
+title: Text Annotation in PDF Viewer WPF | Syncfusion
-description: Inclusion of text annotation in a PDF document in Syncfusion Essential WPF PDF viewer.
+description: PDF Viewer provides the ability to add, move, edit, resize and deleting free text annotations in PDF document.
 platform: wpf
 control: PDF Viewer
 documentation: ug
 ---
-# Text annotation
+# Text annotation in WPF Pdf Viewer

 The text annotation support in PDF viewer allows you to include text anywhere in the PDF document pages through a text box.
 You can also edit, modify, delete, and load existing text annotations.